How do Beaches Change Along the Great Lakes? Mapping Coastal Erosion with Drones, iPads, and Remote-Controlled Boats

 Description:

 Coastlines are extremely dynamic systems, making them vulnerable to storms, changes in water levels, and human disturbance.
-Understanding coastal erosion in the Great Lakes is imperative to protecting Michigan’s beloved beaches and the economic, recreational, and environmental benefits we all depend on.
-Coastal scientists use drones, iPads, and remote-controlled boats equipped with the latest geospatial technology to map changes in coastlines to better understand the constantly changing landscape and find solutions to our most critical questions.
+Understanding coastal erosion in the Great Lakes is imperative to protecting Michigan’s beloved beaches.
+Coastal scientists use drones, iPads, and remote-controlled boats equipped with the latest geospatial technology to map changes in coastlines to better understand the constantly changing landscape.
+Join us for a live wave tank demonstration with different wave and water level simulations and see how we use an iPad to map changes in the coastline over time.

 Presented by: